Paul Keres: Legacy and writings

 Keres made many important contributions to opening theory.
-Perhaps best-known is the Keres Attack against the Scheveningen Variation of the Sicilian Defence (1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 e6 6.g4), which was successfully introduced against Efim Bogolyubov at Salzburg 1943, and remains an important line.
+Perhaps best-known is the Keres Attack against the Scheveningen Variation of the Sicilian Defence (1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 e6 6.g4), which was successfully introduced against Efim Bogoljubow at Salzburg 1943, and remains an important line.
 An original system on the Black side of the Closed Ruy Lopez (1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 d6 8.c3 0-0 9.h3 Na5 10.Bc2 c5 11.d4 Nd7) was introduced by Keres at the 1962 Candidates' tournament, and was popular for several years.
 He also popularized the Keres Defence (1.d4 e6 2.c4 Bb4+) and a system on the Black side of the English Opening that runs 1.c4 e5 2.Nc3 Nf6 3.g3 c6.

 Keres published 180 problems and 30 studies, including a rook ending that won a first prize in 1947."

 Keres won top-class tournaments from the mid-1930s into the mid-1970s, a span of 40 years, and won major events in western Europe, eastern Europe, the Soviet Union, South America, and North America.
 Botvinnik, by contrast, never competed in the Americas during his career.

 His rival Samuel Reshevsky said that Keres failed to become world champion because he lacked a killer instinct and "was too mild a person to give his all in order to defeat his opponents.
 He took everything, including his chess, philosophically.
 Keres is one of the nicest people that I have ever had the pleasure of meeting.
 With his friendly and sincere smile, he makes friends easily.
 He is goodnatured and kind.
 Yes, he loves chess, but being a human being is his first consideration.
 In addition to chess, Keres was interested in tennis, ping-pong, swimming, and bridge."